 I LOVE DCP!
 I WAS LUCKY ENOUGH TO GET MY DAUGHTER ENROLLED IN THIS SCHOOL AFTER GETTING HER OUT OF SANTA CLARA HIGH SCHOOL!
 IT WAS THE BEST THING THAT I HAVE EVER DONE AS A PARENT.
 MY DAUGHTER WENT FROM BEING A PROBLEM CHILD WITH ALL F'S TO A 3.0 GRADE POINT AVERAGE STUDENT WHOM IS INVOLVED IN LEADERSHIP AND SPORTS NOW.
 KUDOS TO YOU DCP!!
 KEEP UP THE GOOD WORK!!
 IF SHE WERE STILL AT SANTA CLARA HIGH SHE WOULD NEVER BE WHERE SHE IS TODAY!
 THANK YOU DCP FOR YOUR DEDICATING AND SUPORRTIVE STAFF!
 THE STAFF REALLY CARES AT THIS SCHOOL AND IT SHOWS!

 Downtown College Preparatory School is a charter high school in San Jose.
-The principal of Downtown College Preparatory School is Shawn Gerth and can be contacted at email@example.com.
-415 students attend Downtown College Preparatory School and identify mostly as Hispanic; Multiracial; and White, non-Hispanic.
+The principal of Downtown College Preparatory School is Shawn Gerth, who can be contacted at email@example.com.
+415 students go to Downtown College Preparatory School and identify primarily as Hispanic; Multiracial; and White, non-Hispanic.
 36% of the Downtown College Preparatory School students are "limited in English proficiency."
-83% of the 415 students here have subsidized lunches.
-The student to teacher ratio at Downtown College Preparatory School is 18:1.
+83% of the 415 students here are paying reduced lunch prices.
+The ratio of students to teachers at Downtown College Preparatory School is 18:1.
 Bellarmine College Preparatory School is one of the nearest high schools.

 - Ceramics sculpture